xtralifecloud/node-slate/source/includes/gamerdata.md

 "myValue"
 ```

 This function is used to store some user data in the User VFS.
+Storage uses JSON objects, which means that you can also pass a string
+(like in the samples above) or a number, or a boolean. `CHJSON` in C++ can be used to store full JSON objects or simple types, just like
+the `Bundle` in C#.
+For ObjectiveC, `NSDictionary` can not store simple types, which is why the ObjectiveC method take a `(id)` parameter
+for the value, and you can pass it a `NSDictionary`, a `NSString` or a `NSNumber` (which also manages the boolean).

 Parameter | Type | Description
 --------- | ---- | -----------
 domain | String, required | the domain in which you want to store the user data.
 By default, if not sent, it will be saved in the `private` domain
-key | String, optional | the key to store with its associated value inside the User VFS.
+key | String, optional | the key to store inside the User VFS.
+If not passed, all keys will be replaced
+value | JSON, required | the value to store in the user data

 This function returns a JSON with 1 key.
 Key `done` contains 1.